anderson89marques/swift-study/README.md

     print("Default Value")
 }

-// In swict case all the enum values must be checked
+// In switch case all the enum values must be checked
 ```

 ### Associated Value